linode/docs/docs/guides/networking/dns/dns-primary-and-secondary-server-setup/index.md

 ## Prepare the Primary DNS Server

-Before building the secondary name server, configure the primary name server to send zone updates to it, and only it.
+Before setting up the secondary name server, configure the primary name server to send zone updates to it, and only it.
 To do this, configure a secret key that authenticates communications between primary and secondary name servers.
 The sample `nsd.conf` file includes a comment showing how to generate a random string for use as a key.

 1. Run this command on your primary name server: